 Environment America pointed to increased rate of snow melt, shorter winters, drought, and a shrinking map of reliable winter sites, as climate impacts are threatening the Winter Olympic Games.
 They also warned that unchecked global warming could accelerate these changes.
 At the 2010 Vancouver Olympics, organizers trucked in and manufactured tons of extra powder.
 The unusually warm conditions that trigger these extreme measures could become the new normal.

 Power plants that burn fossil fuels like coal and gas are the largest sources of carbon pollution in the U.S. But while there are limits on smog, soot, and other dangerous pollution from power plants, there are no federal limits on the industrial carbon pollution power plants emit.

 The Environmental Protection Agency (EPA) is accepting public comments on its proposal to start limiting carbon pollution from new power plants, and plans to propose limits on carbon from existing power plants in June.
 Americans have already submitted 4 million comments to the EPA supporting limits on carbon pollution from power plants.

-The Winter Olympic Games aren’t the only victims of climate change – scientists are seeing global warming’s fingerprints on New Mexico’s recent dry spells, and its summer wildfires.
-Meanwhile, extreme weather, and air pollution worsened by heat waves, are already exacting a huge toll on New Mexicans’ public health and safety.
+The Winter Olympic Games aren’t the only victims of climate change – scientists are seeing global warming’s fingerprints on California’s devastating drought – the worst in history.
+And sea level rise, extreme weather, and air pollution worsened by heat waves are already exacting a huge toll on Americans’ public health and safety.

-“President Obama has committed to protecting our children and grandchildren from the worst impacts of global warming, but the EPA’s proposal to limit carbon pollution from power plants is not yet in place,” concluded Lawton.
+“President Obama has committed to protecting our children and grandchildren from the worst impacts of global warming, but the EPA’s proposal to limit carbon pollution from power plants is not yet in place,” concluded Boggs.
 “The fossil fuel industry and their allies in Congress are already lining up to block the president’s plan.
-New Mexico’s leaders must show their support for climate action.”
+Our leaders must show their support for climate action.”